scopeusc/scope-f19/lesson-5/README.md

   default: {

-      // for every other command, update the answer in the state this.setState({ question: this.state.question += value})
+      // for every other command, update the question in the state this.setState({ question: this.state.question += value})
       break;
     }